-Whether endogenous GLP-1R signaling is similarly important for b-cell function has been examined using exendin(9-39) to block endogenous GLP-1 action in subjects with type 2 diabetes.
+Whether endogenous GLP-1R signaling is similarly important for beta-cell function has been examined using exendin(9-39) to block endogenous GLP-1 action in subjects with type 2 diabetes.
 The increase in postprandial insulin secretion was attenuated by exendin(9-39) in both normal subjects and in patients with T2DM.
 Intriguingly, exendin(9-39) also reduced the insulin response to iv glucose challenge, under circumstances where circulating levels of GLP-1 were so low so as to be undetectable.
 Moreover, glucagon levels were increased during the latter component of the meal following exendin (9-39) infusion in diabetic subjects.
 These findings indicate that even very low basal levels of GLP-1R signaling are important for b-cell and islet function in response to glucose in humans, perhaps under some circumstances through neural pathways.
 Moreover, the endogenous GLP-1 axis does not seem to be compromised in this small set of diabetic subjects.
 See Effect of endogenous GLP-1 on insulin secretion in type 2 diabetes.
 Diabetes.
 2010 Mar 9.
 [Epub ahead of print].

 Although the total number of diabetic patients treated with native GLP-1 to date remains small, combined analyses of several studies shows uniform responses to GLP-1 with glucose lowering in all diabetic subjects analyzed to date.
 See Glucagon-like peptide 1 and its potential in the treatment of non-insulin-dependent diabetes mellitus.
 Horm Metab Res.
 1997 Sep;29(9):411-6.
 Nevertheless, it seems clear that there is a spectrum of GLP-1 responses in subjects with Type 2 diabetes, with the greatest 'GLP-1 effectiveness' observed in short term intravenous infusion studies, in subjects with more modest impairment in fasting hyperglycemia.
 See Determinants of the effectiveness of glucagon-like peptide-1 in type 2 diabetes.
 J Clin Endocrinol Metab.
 2001 Aug;86(8):3853-60